 Upon receipt of all documentation, the Admissions Office, located in the Center for Student Services, will complete an evaluation and notify the student of an admissions decision.
 All outstanding documents must be submitted to the Admissions Office before admission to the college can be granted.

-Upon confirmation of a positive admission decision, and deposit the Admissions Office will issue an I-20.
+Upon confirmation of a positive admission decision and deposit, the Admissions Office will issue an I-20.

-A non-degree student is a person who has no plans to earn a degree or certificate while attending WVU at Parkersburg and who does not intend to register for more than two courses in any semester.
+A non-degree student is a person who has no plans to earn a degree or certificate while attending WVU Parkersburg and who does not intend to register for more than two courses in any semester.
 An admission application must be completed.
 A non-degree student is not eligible for federal, state or institutional financial aid.